influxdata/docs-v2/content/influxdb/v2/get-started/setup.md

 [connection configuration](/influxdb/v2/reference/cli/influx/config/) for you.

-Use the [`influx config create` command](/influxdb/v2/reference/cli/influx/config/create/) to manually create a new CLI connection configuration for the All-Access token you created in the preceding step.
+Use the [`influx config create` command](/influxdb/v2/reference/cli/influx/config/create/) to manually create a new CLI connection configuration for the All Access token you created in the preceding step.
 Include the following flags:

 {{% code-placeholders "API_TOKEN|ORG_NAME|http://localhost:8086|default|USERNAME|PASSWORD" %}}